Kate Beckinsale Poses With Female Friend In Sexually Suggestive Instagram Post That Fans Find Hilarious

 Kate Beckinsale is at it again.
 The Underworld actress may not be moonlighting as an underground comic, but she’s receiving plenty of praise for showing off her comedic skills on Instagram.
 She often enlists the help of those around her for her humorous posts, including her fluffy pet kitty Willow.
-However, this time it was human pal who appeared in her raunchy social media gag.
+However, this time it was a human pal who appeared in her raunchy social media gag.

-On Wednesday, the 46-year-old brunette beauty took to Instagram to share a black and white photo of herself and said female friend posing together.
+On Wednesday, the 46-year-old brunette beauty took to Instagram to share a black-and-white photo of herself and the female friend posing together.
 The top half of Kate is all that is visible, and she has her wavy brunette locks pulled back from her flawless face.
 She’s wearing a black strapless top, and she has one long, linear drop earring dangling from her right ear.
 However, it’s not Kate’s fashion or jewelry choices that had her Instagram followers all abuzz.

 In the snap, Kate’s friend is pictured pointing at her and laughing at what the actress is doing with her fingers and mouth.
 Kate is making a V sign with her index and middle fingers, and she’s sticking her tongue out between the two digits.
-In the caption of her post, she joked that she’s just started grasping some “complicated mathematical concepts,” and her photo is a demonstration of the “Grothendieck-Riemann-Roch theorem.”
+In the caption of her post, she joked that she just started grasping some “complicated mathematical concepts,” and her photo is a demonstration of the “Grothendieck-Riemann-Roch theorem.”

 Many of Kate Beckinsale’s followers realized that her naughty pose has nothing to do with Algebraic geometry; it’s actually a sign for performing oral sex on a woman.
 However, the discord between her sexually suggestive snapshot and her Instagram caption is what made them find her post so witty and hilarious.